-Like the squat, completing a deadlift with poor technique can lead to injuries.
+Just like the squat, completing a deadlift with poor technique can lead to injuries.
 However, completing deadlifts with proper technique, appropriate weight and smart programming can actually improve back pain and strength, as well as increase power through the posterior chain and legs.

 It is a common misconception that back pain can be due to a weak/inactive core which needs to be strengthened, however in more cases this is not the case.
 For the major of people, gradual exposure to load and strengthening the back itself is the answer.
 Deadlifts can be a great way to do this, by building the capacity of the joints, ligaments, tendons, and muscles.
 This way the back is more robust and less likely to become irritated or injured when performing normal daily activities.